Fractional CMO Rates, Cost & Pricing

 Industry Specialization

-Fintech, SaaS, and healthcare CMOs command a 20–30% premium.
-Complex regulatory environments or long enterprise buying cycles require deeper expertise — and that costs more.
+Fintech, SaaS, and healthcare CMOs command a 20 to 30% premium.
+Complex regulatory environments or long enterprise buying cycles require deeper expertise, and that costs more.

 Scope of Work